chudyPB/chudypb.github.io/index.md

 * Entire SolarWinds Orion Platform (and its modules) research and deserialization issues in SolarWinds.

-* Ivanti Avalanche vulnerabilities in 3 different attack surfaces: web, custom protocol and low-level services (memory corruptions).
+* Ivanti Avalanche vulnerabilities in 3 different attack surfaces: web, custom network protocol and low-level services (memory corruptions).

 * Research and abuse of custom deserializer implemented in Inductive Automation Ignition (Pwn2Own vulnerability).